ZTanvir/waterfall-shopping/README.md

 ### **Interactive Store Locator:**

 Using Leaflet.js, the app features an interactive, high-performance map with custom-branded markers, allowing user to locate contacts shop.

+### **Dynamic Shopping Cart:**

+Users can easily track their items with a cart that updates prices and quantities in real time.
+If they change their mind, a single click removes an item instantly to keep things moving.
+Once ready, the cart seamlessly carries everything over to the checkout page so no progress is lost.

 ## Lesson learned